Nivalyx/osu-wiki/wiki/Contests/en.md

 *Main page: [Monthly Beatmapping Contest](/wiki/Contests/Monthly_Beatmapping_Contest)*

-The Monthly Beatmaping Contest in its initial concept was a mapping contest where participating mappers were being tasked to create the most excellent mapset with a proper [difficulty spread](wiki/Beatmap/Difficulty#difficulty-levels) starting from Easy or Normal onwards of a given song in a month's time.
+The Monthly Beatmaping Contest in its initial concept was a mapping contest where participating mappers were competing to create the most excellent mapset with a proper [difficulty spread](wiki/Beatmap/Difficulty#difficulty-levels) starting from Easy or Normal onwards of a given song in a month's time.

 All songs featured in the contest were either being released under a licensing term that allows for the songs in question to be used in osu! (e.g. [CC-BY](https://creativecommons.org/licenses/)) or had been cleared for use in osu! preemptively by the [osu!team](https://osu.ppy.sh/wiki/en/People/The_Team).